afiniate/seresye/doc/index.md

 To write an AI application with SERESYE the following steps have to be
 performed:

-1. Indentify your universe of discourse and determine the facts that have to be used to represent such a world;
+1. Identify your universe of discourse and determine the facts that have to be used to represent such a world;

-2. Indentify the rules that you need and write them by using, e.g. first-order-logic predicates or even natural language;
+2. Identify the rules that you need and write them by using, e.g. first-order-logic predicates or even natural language;

 3. Implement the system by writing your rules as Erlang function